How to Design Ad Banners that Drive CTR

 4. Because – Giving people a reason to do something triggers an automatic response.
 And it doesn’t even have to be a good reason.

 In 1978, Ellen Langer, a professor of Psychology at Harvard, conducted an experiment testing the power of the word “because.”
+He had people request to jump the line at a copy machine, using 3 different excuses:

 “Excuse me, I have 5 pages.
 May I use the photocopier?”